 I’m a software engineer with 7+ years of experience, focusing on back-end development while doing some front-end work in a pinch.
-My experience includes enterprise software at a Fortune 100 company, video games at a startup, academic research, and an open-source project to which I've been contributing for the past 11 years.
+My experience includes AI research at Microsoft, enterprise software at a Fortune 100 company, video games at a startup, academic research, and contributions to open-source projects.

 Application performance monitoring at AppDynamics

 From August 2017 to April 2022, I was a Software Engineer at AppDynamics, a Cisco subsidiary in San Francisco that specializes in system performance monitoring.
 I was promoted from Software Engineer II to III in April 2020.

-AppDynamics ensures that organizations with internal or customer-facing software--including companies outside of tech, such as banks and airlines--avoid the lost business (not to mention embarrassment) of having news stories of their website being slow or even down for hours (or longer!).
+AppDynamics ensures that organizations with internal or customer-facing software—including companies outside of tech, such as banks and airlines—avoid the lost business (not to mention embarrassment) of their website being painfully slow or even down for hours (or longer!).

 From May 2019 to April 2022, I was on the .NET APM agent development team, which supports monitoring .NET applications running on anything from early .NET Framework versions to the latest .NET releases.
 I'd previously worked on core functionality for the Node.js agent and C/C++ SDK.
-One of my largest contributions was integrating End User Monitoring in Web browsers with applications/services running on .NET Core/.NET 5+, but I worked on many other components, such as error reporting and other diagnostic features.
+One of my largest contributions was integrating End User Monitoring in Web browsers with applications/services running on .NET Core/.NET 5+, but I also worked on many other components, such as error reporting and other diagnostic features.

 Game development at Trion Worlds